maxritter/diy-thermocam-website/src/pages/build-your-own.md

 seo:
   title: DIY-Thermocam | Open-source thermal imaging for everyone!
   description: >-
-    An open-source, do-it-yourself thermal imager based on the popular FLIR Lepton long-wave-infrared array sensor.
+    The DIY-Thermocam is a do-it-yourself infrared camera, based on the popular FLIR Lepton long-wave infrared sensor and the Arduino compatible Teensy 4.1 microcontroller.
   robots: []
   extra:
     - name: 'og:image'